eQosys/QINP/docs/home.md

 Note: NASM and 'vcvars64.bat' must be added to PATH.

 Building:
- - Use Visual Studio's CMake project integration to build QINP.
+ - Use Visual Studio's CMake integration to build QINP.

 ---